rcsb/py-rcsbsearchapi/docs/queries.md

 They can additionally be constructed from strings using the `Attr(attribute)` constructor.

-For a full list of attributes, please refer to the [RCSB PDB schema](http://search.rcsb.org/rcsbsearch/v2/metadata/schema).
+For methods to search and find details on attributes within this package, go to the [attributes page](attributes.md) For a full list of attributes, please refer to the [RCSB PDB schema](http://search.rcsb.org/rcsbsearch/v2/metadata/schema).

 `Terminal`s are combined into `Group`s using python's bitwise operators.
 This is analogous to how bitwise operators act on python `set` objects.
 The operators are